fbohz/fbohz.github.io/_posts/2020-09-16-data-structures_pt2.markdown

 # Learning About Data Structures Part 2

-Learning about data structures is an essential part of becoming a more experienced developers.
-This is the second part of the series, and will be the longest one, buckle down.
+Learning about data structures is an essential part of becoming a more experienced developer.
+This is the second part of the series (and will be the longest one), buckle down 🚀.

 ## Stacks & Queues